SwapnilBiswas72/CVIPTOOLS/README.md

-CVIPTOOLS
+# CVIPTOOLS

-CVIPTOOLS is a comprehensive toolkit for computer vision and image processing research, development, and education.
-This project provides a suite of algorithms and utilities to handle common image analysis tasks, enabling efficient experimentation and prototyping.
+CVIPTOOLS is an all-in-one toolkit for computer vision and image processing.
+This project helps students and researchers experiment with a wide range of image analysis methods using an easy-to-use interface and scripts.

-Features
+This software is developed by the Computer Vision and Image Processing (CVIP) Laboratory at Southern Illinois University Edwardsville (SIUE).

-Image filtering and enhancement
+## Features

-Edge detection and feature extraction
+- Image filtering and enhancement

-Morphological operations
+- Edge detection and feature extraction

-Color processing and transformations
+- Morphological and geometric operations

-Geometric transformations
+- Color processing and conversions

-Utility scripts for batch processing of images
+- Batch processing of image files